Wes Jones: Ideas

 TECHNOLOGY AS MEANS TO ENGAGEMENT Jones often refers to the work of Martin Heidegger in his writings and lectures, but far from being critical of technology, as Heidegger is usually considered to be, Jones champions another reading, which grows from the philosopher's claim that “technology is a way of revealing.”
 Indeed, Jones often quotes Heidegger as saying that “technology teases nature into unhiddenness,” though this may be a misreading or confusion with the sentiments of Francis Bacon's “nature reveals itself under the vexations of art…” From this, though, Jones takes license to understand technology positively as a lens through which the world is viewed, and that as such the design of that lens might enhance engagement with that world.
 So rather than seeing technology as blocking direct experience of Being and nature, as Heidegger does, Jones sees technology as a means to more direct experience.

 DISCIPLINE Jones has been vocal about the danger he thinks the new, very popular digital design technology may pose to the discipline in its heedless rush to newness and difference.
-Drafting from the influential work on discipline by Dora Epstein Jones, he advocates instead a focus on “excellence,” quoting Mies van der Rohe's statement that he “would rather be good than interesting.”
+He advocates instead a focus on “excellence,” quoting Mies van der Rohe's statement that he “would rather be good than interesting.”
 He points out that the standards that architecture has maintained over its history are best suited to judgments of excellence, rather than novelty, dismissing newness as merely a chronological state.
 Jones criticizes what he sees as a common logical mistake in confusing simple newness with progress.
 Progress, he says, implies improvement rather than mere difference, but judging improvement entails understanding goodness as well as difference.
 Architectural goodness is the territory of the discipline.
 Jones claims that the digital processes popular in the field by the late ‘aughts will lead to a value system more appropriate to the engineer, for whom goodness is something computed, or quantitatively measured, because the highest values are associated with efficiency and efficacy.
 In contrast, he says, architecture distinguishes itself as interested in everything other or beyond those: expression, the ineffable, the will.